 Because flowers do not stay alive forever, the petals will drop.
-These petals are very easy for cats to eat.
+These petals are very easy for cats to nibble on.
 For this reason, they are often easier for cats to get ahold of than other household plants, which makes them all that more dangerous.

-Tulips are toxic because they contain tulipalin A and tulipalin B. These toxins are prevalent in the actual flower part and the bulb.
-These are also the parts your cat is more likely to eat, as they will fall off as the flower ages.
+Tulips are toxic because they contain tulipalin A and tulipalin B. These compounds are present in all parts of the tulip plant, being highest in the bulb or the actual root, with the lowest amount in the stem, leaves, and flowers.
+All of these parts can cause signs of illness in your cat if ingested or if they come into contact with the mouth.
+The severity of signs depends on the part of the plant and the amount your cat eats.
+The petals of the flowers may be more likely to gain interest from your kitty, as they fall off as the flower ages.
 However, the leaves and stems are also toxic, though in larger amounts.

-If your cat eats a tulip, they will likely develop symptoms very quickly.
-The severity of their symptoms will depend mainly on how much they eat.
-It only takes a little bit to put cats in a problematic situation.
-They usually get worse before they get better.
+If your cat eats a tulip, they will likely develop signs of toxicity very quickly.
+The severity of their signs will depend mainly on how much they eat and which part of the plant they came into contact with, as the toxic concentration differs between various parts, as discussed above.
+It only takes a little bit to put cats in a very serious situation.

 Cat Tulip Poisoning Treatment

 Your cat may also be given activated charcoal.
-This will prevent any more of the poison from being absorbed into the cat’s bloodstream, which will prevent their condition from getting worse.
-However, this is only helpful if there is likely more toxin in their stomach.
+This will prevent any more of the poison from being absorbed from the digestive tract into the cat’s bloodstream, which will prevent their condition from getting worse.
+However, this is only helpful if there is likely more toxin in their stomach and if they are well enough to swallow.
+Charcoal can also be administered through a feeding tube or during the gastric lavage process.
 It depends on when they ate the tulips, to begin with.

-Your vet will need to monitor their fluid levels, as dehydration may be quite severe in some cases.
-Your vet may need to keep your feline overnight to continue IV fluids.
-This may be necessary until your cat is drinking and no longer vomiting or experiencing diarrhea.
-Your vet will need to maintain that your cat can keep its fluids up without help.
+Your vet will need to monitor their fluid levels and electrolytes, as dehydration may be quite severe in some cases.
+Your vet may need to keep your feline overnight or even for a few days to continue IV fluids.
+This may be necessary until your cat is eating and drinking and no longer vomiting or experiencing diarrhea or any other heart and breathing difficulties or neurological signs.